XG272-2K-OLED

 Under ViewScale, the current aspect ratio can be adjusted to fit specific use-case scenarios.

-NOTE: If users choose a ViewScale aspect mode that is not native, it may impact the overall experience.
+Note: If users choose a ViewScale aspect mode that is not native, it may impact the overall experience.

 To enable ViewScale: